HeardLibrary/digital-scholarship/computer/backup-mac.md

 For perspective, the system above has been used to make weekly full backups of all of my work files on Fridays for 8 months without erasing any previous backups.
 The drive is removed from the system and stored until the next week.
 After that amount of time, about 50 GB of the available 950 GB available on the drive has been used.
 At that rate, the drive will be filled in about 12 years.

-This system has the same disadvantage as Time Machine using a removable drive in that you need to remember to plug in the drive and do the backup.
+This system has the same disadvantage as Time Machine with a removable drive: you need to remember to plug in the drive and do the backup.

 # Some suggestions

 For individual files that are being edited, use the dated-version system with cloud storage (Box or Dropbox), or use a private repository in [Github](../../manage/control/github/).
 When the file revision is complete, a final copy can be stored in a permanent location and most or all of the dated versions can be deleted.

-Keep most of the files you edit within your user directory and use Time Machine to make regular backups to a network server (if one is available).
+Keep most of the files you edit within your user directory and use Time Machine to make regular backups to a network server (if one is available) so that you don't have to remember to do the backup.
 If your cloud storage directory (e.g. Dropbox) is located within your user directory, it will be backed frequently in two ways.

 Once a week, use a removable drive to do a full backup of your user directory via drag and drop, and store the drive offsite or in a safe location.
 If your backup drive is large and the size of your user directory is relatively small, you should be able to save a number of past versions of your user directory.

-Having three copies of your data, including copies offsite, should protect you against most risks.
+Having three copies of your data (with at least one copy offsite)ß should protect you against most risks.
 Not only will it make restoring your data easier after a disaster, it also will position you for setting up a new, upgraded computer at some point in the future.

 [go on to Lesson 6: Command line](../command-unix/)